-Toromont Cat is one of the world's larger Caterpillar dealerships by revenue and geographic territory, with a network of branches in Ontario, Manitoba, Newfoundland and most of Labrador and Nunavut, providing a broad range of equipment supply and customer service capabilities.
-The Caterpillar dealership represents a broad range of Caterpillar products, including earthmoving and construction equipment, paving machines, forestry and mining equipment, industrial and marine applications, and power generation.
+Toromont Cat is one of the world's larger Caterpillar dealerships by revenue and geographic territory, with a network of branches in Ontario, Quebec, Manitoba, Newfoundland, and Labrador, Nova Scotia, New Brunswick, Prince Edward Island and most of Nunavut (collectively, the "Dealership Territory"), providing a broad range of equipment supply and customer service capabilities.
+The MAK dealership territory stretches from the Great Lakes to the Eastern Seaboard of the United States, from Maine to Virginia.
+The Caterpillar dealership represents a broad range of Caterpillar products, including earthmoving and construction equipment, paving machines, forestry and mining equipment, industrial and marine applications, lift trucks and power generation.
 In addition to the sales and service of equipment, operations include the distribution of replacement parts for Caterpillar products and other equipment lines, and the remanufacture and repair of engines and engine components.
-The Caterpillar dealership operates from a total of 33 locations (including branches, shared locations and on-site facilities at major customer-owned mine sites) across Ontario, Manitoba, Newfoundland and Labrador and Nunavut.
+The Caterpillar dealership operates from 32 locations (including branches, shared locations and on-site facilities at major customerowned mine sites) across the Dealership Territory.
+Like Battlefield, the Caterpillar dealership also represents products from other manufacturers in equipment lines not served by Caterpillar such as Metso and Masaba.
 Headquarters are located in Concord, Ontario.

-Battlefield Equipment Rentals - The Cat Rental Store is a single source supplier of rental equipment, Caterpillar Compact Equipment, new & used equipment sales, specialty tools, building products, safety supplies and safety training programs for construction contractors, trades people, plant maintenance contractors and homeowners.
-Battlefield Equipment has a network of 41 branches (including shared facilities and service depots) across Ontario, Manitoba and Newfoundland & Labrador, including its Head Office facility in Stoney Creek, Ontario.
-Battlefield Equipment sells brand name products and is the authorized distributor for such brands as Caterpillar, Spectra Precision/Trimble, Wacker Neuson, Stihl, Honda, SkyJack, Genie, Husqvarna, Atlas Copco, Bosch, Gorman-Rupp, as well as many others.
-Battlefield Equipment for the plant maintenance, factory and industrial industries; focusing on the electrical, mechanical, welding, millwrighting and rigging trades.
-Jobsite Industrial Rentals Services operates out of shared locations in Burlington, Cambridge, Toronto and Sudbury, Ontario.
-Sitech Mid-Canada Ltd. sells and services Trimble machine GPS control and guidance and laser survey equipment and operates from shared locations in Concord, Ontario and Winnipeg, Manitoba.
+Battlefield Equipment Rentals - The Cat Rental Store, is a single source supplier of rental equipment, Caterpillar Compact Equipment, new & used equipment sales, specialty tools, building products, safety supplies and safety training programs for construction contractors, trades people, plant maintenance contractors and homeowners.
+Battlefield Equipment Rentals operates from 42 locations (including branches and shared locations) across Manitoba, Ontario, Quebec, New Brunswick, Prince Edward Island, Nova Scotia, Newfoundland & Labrador, including its head office facility in Stoney Creek, Ontario.
+Battlefield Equipment Rentals sells brand name products and is the authorized distributor for such brands as Caterpillar, Spectra Precision / Trimble, Wacker Neuson, Stihl, Honda, SkyJack, Genie, Husqvarna, Atlas Copco, Bosch, Gorman-Rupp, as well as many others.
+Battlefield Equipment Rentals also operates Jobsite Industrial Rentals Services, which provides equipment for the plant maintenance, factory and industrial industries; focusing on the electrical, mechanical, welding, millwrighting and rigging trades.
+Jobsite Industrial Rentals Services operates out of locations in Burlington, Cambridge, Toronto, Sarnia, Trenton and Sudbury, Ontario.

+Sitech Mid-Canada Ltd. sells and services Trimble GPS machine control and guidance and laser survey equipment and operates from locations in Concord, Ontario; Trois Riviere, Quebec; Dartmouth, Nova Scotia; and Winnipeg, Manitoba.

 Toromont Energy develops distributed generation and combined heat and power projects.
 A subsidiary of Toromont, its core business is the supply, construction and operation of high efficiency power plants, using Caterpillar's power generation technologies.
 In addition to providing a range of services for power generation projects, Toromont Energy, on a selective basis, participates in project ownership.
-Toromont Energy is based in Concord, Ontario, and operates from four locations (including three owned and operated plants) throughout Ontario that supply energy to hospitals, district energy systems and landfill gas to energy plant.
+Toromont Energy is based in Concord, Ontario, and operates plants throughout Ontario that supply energy to hospitals, district energy systems and landfill gas to energy plants.
 Toromont signed 15-year agreements with the Ontario Power Authority in 2010 regarding the power supplied from the two plants in Sudbury, Ontario.
 The plant in Waterloo, Ontario, is under a 20-year agreement, signed in 2007.
 In addition, Toromont Energy provides plant operations services to a number of customers in Ontario.
 We operate and maintain power plants to help ensure our customers success.